Deeside Tramway: Glyndyfrdwy to Nant-y-Pandy

-At the top of the incline the walls of the winding house still stand.
-From here a footpath follows the trackbed of the tramway.
+At the top of the incline, the walls of the winding house still stand.
+From here, a footpath follows the trackbed of the tramway.
 There are occasional sleepers and lengths of flat-bottomed rail along this section.
-There are several building remains at the Deeside Slate Works and explanatory signboards have been installed there.
+There are several building remains at the Deeside Slate Works, and explanatory signboards have been installed there.
 Running south is the shallow incline towards Deeside Slab Quarry.
 There are longitudinal wooden rails still in situ in many places, especially in the damp cuttings.
-Occasionally, a line of rusty metal marks where one of the tie bars that held the rails to gauge sat.
+Occasionally, a line of rusty metal marks where one of the tie bars that held the rails to the gauge sat.
 In at least one location, a metal rail sheath is still visible over the wood of a rail.

 Nant-y-Pandy to Deeside Slab Quarry

-Above Nant-y-Pandy the route passes the site of the reservoir that provided water power to the mill's overshot waterwheel, before the formation is breached by the valley road.
-Above Ty'n y Wern the tramway formation reappears on the hillside above the road, past Tan-y-Graig, until the road climbs up and takes over the tramway route.
+Above Nant-y-Pandy, the route passes the site of the reservoir that provided water power to the mill's overshot waterwheel, before the valley road breaches the formation.
+Above Ty'n y Wern, the tramway formation reappears on the hillside above the road, past Tan-y-Graig, until the road climbs up and takes over the tramway route.
 From here until the Deeside quarry, the tramway formation is now a farm road.
 The formation crosses the head of the valley in a horseshoe curve and rounds the bluff to reach the quarry.
-At the south-west edge of the quarry an incline leads up to the route to Moel Fferna quarry.
+At the south-west edge of the quarry, an incline leads up to the route to Moel Fferna quarry.